milgra/termite-archive/README.md

 When uploading new inventory item descriptions be sure to validate it with an online json validator because steam won't tell you much about its problems - it just rejects the file.
 Good practice to start with the simplest file - one item and the unnecessary elements - and extend it if steam accepts is.

+If Invetory Store stops working for testers, try to disabe/enable the steam inventory store for your app, it worked for me.

 --

 ## My humble opinion on platforms